Building Rural Environments for Active Living

 Before breaking ground on new walk paths or bike lanes, communities will need to assess their existing built environments.
 Understanding infrastructure features will help leaders accomplish particular health initiatives requiring built projects.
 The Centers for Disease Control and Prevention offers an extensive Built Environment Assessment Tool (BE Tool) to measure the core features and qualities of the built environment that affect health, especially walking, biking, and other types of physical activity.

 Like the Poplar Bluff plaza, building infrastructure to intertwine with the town’s existing space will garnish more support for projects.
 Connecting walkways and bike paths to common destinations such as the grocery store or schools encourages active transportation, especially for people without reliable transportation.
 According to Smart Growth America, 1.6 million rural households don’t have access to a car.

 Expanding existing roads to create room for biking and walking goes a long way.
 However, “Complete Streets” should not be thought of as a one-size-fits-all solution.
-For example, as detailed by The National Complete Streets Coalition, roads surrounded by agricultural use may be complete by simply providing wide shoulders to allow safe bicycling and walking and providing connections to regional trail and public transportation networks.
+For example, as detailed by The National Complete Streets Coalition (fact sheet no longer available online), roads surrounded by agricultural use may be complete by simply providing wide shoulders to allow safe bicycling and walking and providing connections to regional trail and public transportation networks.

 On roads where homes and other destinations are concentrated along one side of the street, sidewalks lining just that side may best fit the community context.
 In town centers, narrower streets, well-marked pedestrian crossings, sidewalks, and street trees can all work to improve safety while maintaining a pleasant, small-town feel.